Jennifer George is a physiotherapist and was a primary caregiver for more than

 As a healthcare provider myself with over 35 years of experience, I can vouch for many of the strategies she writes about.
 In particular, #7: Creating a Safe Therapeutic Environment.

-In an outpatient setting, some patients may grow anxious waiting to be called into your session.
+In an outpatient setting, some patients may grow anxious waiting to be called into the doctors office.
 They may also feel like they are one of many who need care and are uncertain of how you can help and understand them out of the dozens of patients you met with today.
 They may feel that you do not have enough time.
 Upon interacting with them, you may notice they are anxious or rushed in sharing their concerns.
 In situations such as these, make it a point to appear calm and unrushed.
 Your patients will mirror your own mannerisms.
 If you are high strung and feel pressed, you might provoke that in your patient, who is likely already anxious about their issues.
 This is not the type of environment that facilitates focused healing and recovery.
 Yet, if you take the time to smile, sit down at your patients' level, embody a safe space for discussion, and do not look at your watch or the clock, you will create an atmosphere that is peaceful and unrestricted by outside barriers.

 This advice works very well for me as an MRI technologist.
 My patients (particularly first-timers) are quite nervous about having an MRI, especially after hearing “horror stories” from friends and family.
 So I find that a calm demeanour puts them at ease and many thank me afterward for my patience with them.
 It makes all the difference between a good exam or one that doesn’t happen, which doesn’t benefit the patient at all.